RAPNet/RAP/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name maskrcnn_benchmark conda activate maskrcnn_benchmark
+conda create --name RAP
+conda activate RAP

 # this installs the right pip and dependencies for the fresh python
 conda install ipython